-If you are a non-Dutch EU student with a European Health Insurance Card (EHIC), you have sufficient health coverage in the Netherlands, and are not required to take additional action.
-Just make sure to bring your EHIC and some copies of your Card for your stay in the Netherlands.
+If you are a non-Dutch EU student with a European Health Insurance Card (EHIC), you have sufficient health coverage in the Netherlands and are not required to take additional action.
+However, your insurance might not cover the same costs abroad as in your home country.
+Please check the coverage and period of validation with your insurance company.
+Make sure to bring your EHIC and some copies of your Card for your stay in the Netherlands.
 Citizens of the EU, Norway, Iceland, Liechtenstein, and Switzerland can request an EHIC at their own insurance company.
 Please read more on applying for an EHIC here.

 If you are a non-Dutch EU student without health insurance, please apply for Aon Student Insurance.

 Non-Dutch students living and studying in the Netherlands may receive a letter from CAK Nederland stating that you are uninsured and subject to fines, even though you may have a health insurance policy from home, or from a private health insurance provider like AON Student Insurance.
 Did you get a letter from CAK stating that you need to have a Dutch health insurance policy?
 Please take immediate action and follow the CAK Nederland instructions on the MyMaastricht website to avoid further fines.